forlilab/Meeko/docs/source/tutorial4b.rst

 In our case, the Logistic Regression model achieved a recall of 0.78 on actives (class = 1) meaning the model is retrieving a good fraction of true binders.
 And a precision of 0.75 on actives means that 3 out of 4 predicted actives are actually active.

-Logistic Regression is a linear model, and therefore, the feature importance and the direction of correlation can be determined from the absolute values and the signes of the coefficients.
+Logistic Regression is a linear model, and therefore, the feature importance and the direction of correlation can be determined from the absolute values and the signs of the coefficients.
 Here's a simple code snippet to visualize the top 10 features with the highest absolute coefficients:

 .. code-block:: python